2024-01-11 14:36:33

 The company found a combination of components that allows improving battery manufacturing.
 (Microsoft)

 Microsoft has leveraged its artificial intelligence technology, specifically with its Azure Quantum Elements product, to accelerate the discovery of this development.
-Instead of relying on traditional methods that could take decades, AI algorithms digitally examined more than 32 million potential materials in just 80 hours.
+Instead of relying on traditional methods that might take decades, AI algorithms digitally examined more than 32 million potential materials in just 80 hours.

 This approach identified more than 500,000 stable candidates, improving the path to choosing the right components and performing tests.